JeffHughes/BrowserBasedLESS/README.md

 The second part of the library, makes sure you did it right.

 ##The DAMNED
-The Darned Attribute May Not Equal Default.
+The Demanded Attribute May Not Equal Default.

 ####Commandments
 Commandments are a list of rules that the library enforces.